 An important element of the Group's strategic approach to continuous operational improvement is the Group's diversified global manufacturing network.
-With multiple manufacturing operations in Europe, Asia, and the United States and the Group's global supply chain, the Group has focused manufacturing capabilities that harness cost efficiencies with the flexibility to handle the Group's high level of growth while adapting to an ever changing market.
+With multiple manufacturing operations in Europe, Asia, the United States, Mexico and the Group's global supply chain, the Group has focused manufacturing capabilities that harness cost efficiencies with the flexibility to handle the Group's high level of growth while adapting to an ever changing market.
 TTI has made significant investments in the expansion of the Group's distribution, manufacturing and R&D capabilities in North America and added a new manufacturing complex in Vietnam in 2018 to support the rapid growth.
-Continuing the Group's productivity trend, global headcount for the entire Group increased by 7.1% in 2021.
 The Group remains committed to delivering world class on-time fill rates with superior quality products while maintaining competitive cost.
 In addition to higher quality at better cost the Group also promotes environmental, social and governance requirements.